BiblioFile-AI/bookshelf-scanner-ecs7036/README.md

 ## Impact

-While artificial intelligence might often be viewed as antithetical to the analog joy of reading, BiblioFile AI makes use of this technology to enhance the physical experience.
-It takes the overwhelming task out of browsing a bookshelf, making the act of browsing more personalised, and thus, more enjoyable.
+While artificial intelligence might often be viewed as *antithetical* to the simple joys of reading, BiblioFile AI makes use of this technology to actually enhance the physical experience.
+It takes the somewhat overwhelming task out of browsing a bookshelf, making the act of browsing more personalised, and thus, more enjoyable.

 ---

 *Developed for ECS7036P Applications of AI, Queen Mary University of London.*